Cyber-Labs/WoC18ProjectProposals/README.md

 ## 2. Newsroom

 - **Suggested Audience:** First years
 - **Description:** An android app in which each club/student chapter of our college will have a tab/page through which people can subscibe.
+Allow clubs/student chapters to register if they have a Facebook page.
 The app will fetch latest information posted on the actual Facebook page and show it in the newsroom page, provide notifications etc.

 - **Goals:**
   - Phase 1: Build the frontend for the app.